Prowlarr/Prowlarr/README.md

 ## Support

-Note: Prowlarr is currently early in life, thus bugs should be expected
+Note: Prowlarr is currently in beta and still in development, and thus bugs should be expected

 [![Wiki](https://img.shields.io/badge/servarr-wiki-181717.svg?maxAge=60)](https://wiki.servarr.com/prowlarr)